 Sewer and drain installations

 Everyone loves to save some money and even do it by doing some of the work themselves.
-However keep this in mind:
+However keep the following points in mind.
 Sewer lines and plumbing drains are meant to last longer than most people do!
 Installed properly they are virtually maintenance free and work without the use of any mechanical devices.

-They are items we give little thought to because they typically operate seamlessly.
-Yet people continue to think that a little bit of plumbing knowledge makes them capable of installing plumbing systems, which include sewer and drain systems.
+We give little thought to plumbing systems because they typically operate seamlessly.
+Yet people continue to think that a little bit of plumbing knowledge makes them capable of installing plumbing systems including sewer and drain systems.
 The typical result is that work has to be re-done which costs more than doing it correctly the first time.
 In addition there are safety and health issues during such an installation and like repercussions afterwards.

 Having a plumbing system that does not function properly or allows sewer gas or other noxious fumes to escape into our homes surely is not worth any potential savings.
 Our informative posts are meant not as a how-to guide, but as helpful tools to understand basic plumbing principals.